RoseEden30/TextureDownscaler/README.md

 SKSE plugin that lowers Skyrim's video memory usage by loading textures at a smaller size.

-A `.dds` file holds a stack of images, each half the size of the one above: 4096, 2048, 1024, and so on.
-The GPU picks one based on distance, but the whole stack sits in video memory regardless.
-This plugin skips the top of the stack as each texture is created, so a 4096 texture loaded at 1024 uses a sixteenth of the memory.
+Textures ship as a stack of images, each half the size of the one above.
+This plugin skips the top of the stack, so a 4096 texture loaded at 1024 uses a sixteenth of the memory.
 Nothing is resampled and no file on disk is touched.

-Loading into Riverwood on a heavily modded install frees around a gigabyte at default settings.

-## Requirements

-Skyrim SE or AE, [SKSE64](https://skse.silverlock.org/), and [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
-VR is not supported.
+Needs Skyrim SE or AE, [SKSE64](https://skse.silverlock.org/) and [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
+No VR.

 ## Settings

 `Data/SKSE/Plugins/TextureDownscaler.ini`

 **MaxTextureSize** — textures bigger than this get shrunk, smaller ones are left alone.
-2048 only touches 4K textures and is hard to notice.
-1024 is the default.
-512 is for 4 GB cards and looks it.

-**MaxDownscaleFactor** — caps how far one texture may shrink, without ever starting a downscale on its own. `2` keeps everything at half its original size or above.
-The default of 16 never gets in the way.
+**MaxDownscaleFactor** — caps how far one texture may shrink.
+Never starts a downscale on its own.

-**LogLevel** — `1` logs every texture, useful when tracking something down but slow.
+**LogLevel** — `1` logs every texture.
 Log lives in `My Games\Skyrim Special Edition\SKSE`.

 ## Notes

-Render targets, depth buffers and anything the engine writes to at runtime are skipped, along with texture arrays, cubemaps and textures with no mips.
+Render targets, depth buffers, texture arrays, cubemaps and textures with no mips are skipped.

-Every remaining texture is treated the same.
-All the plugin sees is a size and a pixel format — no filename, no idea whether it's a face or a rock.
-Telling them apart would mean hooking the engine's texture loader, which is a much bigger job.
+Everything else is treated the same.
+All the plugin sees is a size and a pixel format, so there's no way to tell a face from a rock.

 ## Building